jstedfast/MimeKit/FAQ.md

 var attachments = message.BodyParts.OfType<MimePart> ().Where (part => !string.IsNullOrEmpty (part.FileName));
 ```

+Some message contain calendaring and scheduling information.
+The `Content-Type` is `text/calender`, see [Wikipedia iCalender](https://en.wikipedia.org/wiki/ICalendar) or [IETF RFC5545](https://datatracker.ietf.org/doc/html/rfc5545).
+To get the list of body parts matching this criteria, you can use the
+[MimeMessage.CalenderAttachments](https://www.mimekit.net/docs/html/P_MimeKit_MimeMessage_CalenderAttachments.htm) property.
+One may provide this as `*.ics` file.

 A more sophisticated approach is to treat body parts not referenced by the main textual body part of the
 message as attachments.
 In other words, treat any body part not used for rendering the message as an
 attachment.
 For an example on how to do this, consider the following code snippets: